Introducing Microsoft Azure

 How to read this article

-There are a lot of services in Azure and it's growing all the time so it's easy to get overloaded.
+Azure is growing all the time so it's easy to get overloaded.
 The basic services are listed earlier in the paper.
 Start with just those, then go through the additional services.
 That doesn't mean you can't use just the additional services by themselves, but the basic services make up the core of an application running in Azure.

 Your feedback is important.
 This article should give you an effective overview of Azure.
 If it does not, tell us in the comments section at the bottom of the page.
 Give some detail on what you expected to see and how to improve the article.